ABOUT US

 Hello, we are David and Meghan Jaquith- the local business owners and operators of Escape The Pike.

 We met in 2003 while in Afghanistan with the United States Army.
 David has worked in the security industry for more than two decades.
-Meg chose to give up her Army career to raise their growing family.
+Meg chose to give up her Army career to raise our growing family.
 We love adventures and have traveled to all parts of the world for work and fun.
 Like many escape room enthusiasts, we also enjoy things nostalgic to children of the 80s and 90s.

-• Our staff is friendly and ready to assist you.
+Our staff is friendly and ready to assist you.

-• The majority of the construction and décor was built and crafted with care by us, our family, and our friends who love and support us.
+The majority of the construction and décor was built and crafted with care by us, our family, and our friends who love and support us.

 In the Army, David’s nickname was “Snack'“- for the care packages he used to receive.
 After an hour of intense play, we thought you might want the opportunity to grab a snack.
 So, we are stocked up with lots of goodies!